edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 />
 ```

-You can also customize the time when it should fire the invalid event.
+Besides, you can customize the time when it should fire the invalid event.
 For example, you can disable the browser checks with the `noValidte` attribute and reimplement the check yourself using the `reportValidity` API.
 It will fire the `invalid` event on all invalid form elements and return a boolean value indicating whether the form is valid or not.

 ```tsx
 <form